-31.2 Elements of the Matrix View
+27.2 Elements of the Matrix View

-The visual design of the TotalMix Matrix is mainly determined by the architecture of the Fireface 400:
+The visual design of the TotalMix Matrix is mainly determined by the architecture of the Fireface UC:

-- Horizontal labels: All hardware outputs
+- > Horizontal labels.
+All hardware outputs

-- Vertical labels: All hardware inputs.
-Below are all playback channels (software playback channels)
+- Vertical labels.
+All hardware inputs.
+Below are all playback channels.

-- Green 0.0 dB field: Standard 1:1 routing
+- Green 0.0 dB field.
+Standard 1:1 routing

-- · Black gain field: Shows the current gain value as dB
+- ➢ Black field with number.
+Shows the current gain value as dB

-- · Orange gain field: This routing is muted
+- > Blue field.
+This routing is muted

-- Blue field: Phase 180° (inverted)
+- Brown field.
+Phase 180° (inverted)

+- > Dark grey field.
+No routing.

-To maintain overview when the window size has been reduced, the left and upper labels are floating.
+To maintain overview when the window size has been reduced, the labels are floating.
 They won't leave the visible area when scrolling.

-31.3 Operation
+27.3 Operation